Islamic religious police: Indonesia

 Following the 2004 Indian Ocean earthquake and tsunami, some local communities in Aceh interpreted the disaster as divine punishment.
-In its aftermath, the governor of Aceh, Mustafa Abubakar, formally launched the Polisi Syariat Islam (Sharia Police).
+In its aftermath, the governor of Aceh, Mustafa Abubakar, formally launched the Polisi Syariat Islam.

 The task force began with 13 officers in 2005 and expanded to 62 by 2009, including 14 women.
 In total, the organization has more than 1,000 members, of whom at least 400 are employed on contract while the remainder serve as volunteers.
 The Polisi Syariat Islam is tasked with enforcing compliance with Islamic law in Aceh.
 Critics have accused the force of employing heavy-handed tactics, including surveillance and property searches without warrants.
 Reported punishments range from a 24-hour detention for physical contact between unmarried men and women to public flogging for adultery.

 Since 2001, Aceh has been the only province in Indonesia granted special autonomy to formally implement its own version of Islamic law, which includes corporal punishment such as flogging for certain offences.